KnuttPipeline/KnuttPipeline.github.io/index.md

 permalink: /
 ---

-# Knutt
+# What is a Knutt?

+Knutt is the German name for a bird called the [red knot](https://en.wikipedia.org/wiki/Red_knot).

-The Knutt family of workflow pipelines provide Snakemake implementations of the common assembly, annotation, binning process for metagenome studies based on short-read whole genome shotgun sequencing.
-They provide you with information in datasets on each step, to make your research easier.
+Knutt is also family of workflow pipelines providing assembly, annotation, binning and phylogenetic analysis for metagenome studies based on short-read whole genome shotgun sequencing.

+Every Knutt pipeline is designed to provide you with an easy to use Snakemake workflow with integrated data reporting.

+* * *